Phil Scott: Governor of Vermont

-2016 campaign for governor
+2016 gubernatorial campaign

 In September 2015, Scott announced his candidacy for Vermont governor.

 An early 2016 poll commissioned by Vermont Public Radio and conducted by the Castleton University Polling Institute found that of the two candidates for the Republican nomination for governor, Scott was preferred by 42% of respondents compared to 4% for Bruce Lisman.
 A poll commissioned by Energy Independent Vermont in late June 2016 indicated that Scott had the support of 68% of Republicans to Lisman's 23%.

 On May 8, 2016, Scott was endorsed by nearly all of Vermont's Republican legislators.
 He did not support Donald Trump in the 2016 presidential campaign.

 On August 9, Scott defeated Lisman in the primary election by 21 percentage points.
 He defeated Sue Minter, the Democratic nominee, in the November general election by 8.7 percentage points.

 Governorship

 Fraud case settlement

-On April 13, 2017, Scott announced a $150 million settlement in the ongoing case of alleged fraud relating to the Jay Peak and Burke Mountain EB-5 developments.
+On April 13, 2017, Scott announced a $150 million settlement with Raymond James Financial, Inc. as part of resolving fraud allegations by contractors and investors related to the Jay Peak and Burke Mountain EB-5 developments.